sarutlaa/Weather-Data-Analysis/README.md

 ## Task 2 : Data Ingestion

-The data files from wx_data were replicated locally after being sourced from the specified GitHub repository.
-The task of data ingestion in batches is performed by the Data_Ingestion.ipynb Python notebook.
+The data files from the wx_data repository on GitHub were replicated locally for further processing.
+The data ingestion process was orchestrated by the Data_Ingestion.ipynb Python notebook.
+During the ingestion, missing records represented by -9999 were replaced with NULL values.
+Additionally, the temperature values were originally in tenths of a degree Celsius, but they were converted to degrees Celsius to match the database format.
+Similarly, precipitation values, originally in tenths of millimeters, were converted to centimeters.
 A total of 1,729,957 records were processed, with the start_time, end_time, duration of data ingestion as shown below.